DocNow/docnow/docs/cloud/linode.md

   * SSH Keys: Select: "Add an SSH Key"
     * Label: Enter Docnow
     * SSH Public Key: Type in your Terminal: ```cat ~/.ssh/docnow_id_rsa.pub``` and enter the output in the box.
 Add Key
+  * You will be asked to create the root password of your VPS Server
   * Create the Linode and take note of the resulting IP address (for this example we will use 1.2.2.4) of your Virtual Private Server
   * Open your Terminal Application
   * Connect to your Virtual Private Server with the following command using the key you created above